-I am a social psychologist in the Department of Psychology at Harvard University, where I teach and conduct research in the areas of relationships, prejudice, and sexuality.
+I am a social psychologist in the Department of Psychology at Purdue University, where I teach and conduct research in the areas of relationships, prejudice, and sexuality.
 I also run a popular blog entitled "Sex and Psychology" designed to present the science of sex, love, and relationships in an engaging and accessible way.

 To date, I have published over 30 scholarly works, which includes several articles published in the leading journals on sex and relationships, multiple book chapters, and two textbooks.
 Most of my research publications fall into one of two areas.
 One of these areas examines commitment to interpersonal relationships, including both romantic relationships as well as casual sexual relationships (e.g., "friends with benefits").
 I am interested in the factors that influence how commitment to these relationships develops and changes over time, as well as the consequences of commitment for the health and well-being of the partners involved.
 My other main area of research concerns prejudice and discrimination, especially as they pertain to sexuality and relationships.
 My recent work on this topic has focused on how perceptions of bias against one's sexual orientation and relationship status influence physical and psychological well-being and engagement in risky health behaviors.
 Across all of this work, my goal is to conduct theoretically grounded research that has the potential to address important social problems.